- 100% No Win No Fee

 Who can make a death benefits claim?

 The deceased person’s surviving spouse or de facto partner typically has the legal right to claim death benefits.
-In some cases, other relatives, like children, parents, siblings, or ex-spouses, can also seek benefits.
+In some cases, other relatives, like children, parents, siblings, or ex-spouses, can also seek a lump sum benefit.
 Additionally, any person financially dependent on the deceased at the time of death may also be eligible.

 How long does it take to receive a death benefit payout?